blankly-finance/blankly-docs/content/en/core/signal.md

 category: Framework
 ---

-The signal class is designed for algorithms that run on a "set" of stocks.
+The signal class is designed for algorithms that run on a "set" of assets.
 Some useful use cases include:

 1. Long term and reliable marketing abilities.
 Instead of running on a single symbol, a signal will provide logic for a large number of symbols.
 2. Portfolio Balancing (Useful if you already know what's in your portfolio and you simply want to use Blankly to do portfolio optimization each month)